eemim/exerciseapp/README.md

 ## Overview

-The Exerciser App is a mobile application created with React Native.
+The Exercise App is a mobile application created with React Native.
 It serves as a training app that helps users keep track of their exercises and results.
 The app is designed to assist users in organizing and managing their workout routines.

 ## Features